Annie (2014 film): Plot

-Annie and Stacks fly around New York in a helicopter.
+Annie and Will fly around New York in a helicopter.
 Annie is invited to a charity event where she sings her gratitude for the opportunity she has been given.
-When Guy asks her to read a speech, Annie runs away as she cannot read.
-Unbeknownst to Stacks, Guy plots with Miss Hannigan to have impostors claim Annie as their daughter as a publicity stunt for Stacks' campaign.
-Guy plans to put Annie back into foster care after the election and cut Miss Hannigan out of the deal.
+When Guy asks her to read a speech, Annie runs away as she cannot read (despite being 10 years old and attending school).
+Unbeknownst to Will, Guy plots with Colleen to have impostors claim Annie as their daughter as a publicity stunt for Will's campaign.
+Guy plans to put Annie back into foster care after the election and cut Colleen out of the deal.

-When Stacks reveals the nice things Annie said about her, Miss Hannigan tells Stacks about Guy's scheme.
-Stacks confronts Guy and fires him, but Annie has already been kidnapped.
-Stacks, Grace, Miss Hannigan, Lou, and the girls board Stacks' helicopter and, aided by the police, chase the kidnappers' car.
-When Annie is rescued and the kidnappers arrested, Stacks announces his withdrawal from the mayoral race.
-Annie helps Grace and Stacks admit their love for each other and the three are broadcast on television as they dance and sing.
+When Will reveals the nice things Annie said about her, Colleen tells Will about Guy's scheme.
+Will confronts Guy and fires him, but Annie has already been kidnapped.
+Will, Grace, Colleen, Lou, and the girls board Will's helicopter and, aided by the police, chase the kidnappers' car.
+When Annie is rescued and the kidnappers arrested, Will announces his withdrawal from the mayoral race.
+Annie helps Grace and Will admit their love for each other and the three are broadcast on television as they dance and sing.

 Annie announces the opening of the "Stacks Literacy Centre," to teach children to read.
-Everyone sings Annie's "Tomorrow" as the credits roll, and Stacks adopts Annie's four friends as well as Sandy.
+Everyone sings Annie's "Tomorrow" as the credits roll, and Will adopts Annie's four friends as well as Sandy.